austineaero/uk-retail-analytics/README.md

 3. **To present/share your findings:**

-   * Open any chart images in the `dashboard/` folder (suitable for presentations or dashboards).
+   * Open any chart images in the `dashboard/` folder.
    * Optionally, import the exported CSVs into Power BI or Tableau and build additional visuals, saving screenshots to the same folder.

 ---